Hankley Common: 2022 wildfires

 in attendance.
 Several nearby residents were evacuated until the fire was brought under control.
 To protect the structures on the common and the valued training area, the MoD provided a contracted Eurocopter AS350 for aerial firefighting operations.
 Water for this was collected from nearby Frensham Great Pond, and this marked the first use of aerial firefighting equipment in Surrey.
-The fires combined destroyed almost 70 hectares of the site and caused extreme damage to protected habitats.
+The fires combined burnt almost 70 hectares of the site and caused damage to protected habitats.